Puigs/Detect-pneumonia/README.md

 # T-DEV-810 : zoidberg2.0

+This project was carried out by :
+Brayan Puigsagur: For the CNN part
+Clément L.: For the pre-processing part
+Gabriel B.: For the KNN part
+Manon V.: For the SVM part

 ## Introduction

 Given some X-ray images, we will use machine learning to help doctors detecting pneumonia.